Career of Cristiano Ronaldo: 2009–2013: La Liga title and goalscoring record

-Ronaldo scored 46 league goals during the La Liga championship success in his third season in Spain.
+Ronaldo scored 46 league goals during his third season with Real Madrid.

 During the following season, Ronaldo achieved a new personal best of 60 goals in all competitions.
-He finished as runner-up to Messi for the 2011 FIFA Ballon d'Or, after scoring hat-tricks against Real Zaragoza, Rayo Vallecano, Málaga, Osasuna and Sevilla, the last of which put Madrid on top of the league by the season's midway point.
-Ronaldo found greater team success in the league, helping Madrid win their first league title in four years with a record 100 points.
-Following a hat-trick against Levante as Madrid further increased their lead over Barcelona, he scored his 100th league goal for Madrid in a 5–1 win over Real Sociedad on 24 March 2012, a milestone he reached in just 92 matches across three seasons, breaking the previous club record held by Ferenc Puskás.
-Another hat-trick in the Madrid derby against Atlético Madrid brought his total to 40 league goals, equalling his record of the previous season.
-His final league goal of the season, against Mallorca, took his total to 46 goals, four short of the new record set by Messi, though he became the first player to score against all 19 opposition teams in a single La Liga season.
+He finished as runner-up to Messi for the 2011 FIFA Ballon d'Or after scoring hat-tricks against Real Zaragoza, Rayo Vallecano, Málaga, Osasuna and Sevilla.
+(Note: Attributed to multiple references:) He helped Madrid win their first league title in four years with a record 100 points.
+During a 5–1 win over Real Sociedad on 24 March 2012, he surpassed Ferenc Puskás to become the fastest Real Madrid player to reach 100 league goals.

-Ronaldo began the 2012–13 season by lifting the 2012 Supercopa de España, his third trophy in Spain.
-With a goal in each leg, he helped Madrid win the Spanish Super Cup on away goals following a 4–4 aggregate draw against Barcelona.
-Although Ronaldo publicly commented that he was unhappy with a "professional issue" within the club, prompted by his refusal to celebrate his 150th goal for Madrid, his goalscoring rate did not suffer.
-After netting a hat-trick, including two penalties, against Deportivo, he scored his first hat-trick in the Champions League in a 4–1 win over Ajax.
-Four days later, he became the first player to score in six successive Clásicos when he hit a brace in a 2–2 draw at Camp Nou.
-His performances again saw Ronaldo voted second in the running for the 2012 FIFA Ballon d'Or, behind four-time winner Messi.
+Ronaldo began the 2012–13 season by scoring a goal in each leg of the 2012 Supercopa de España, helping Spain defeat Barcelona on aggregate.
+In early October 2012, he scored his first hat-trick in the Champions League in a 4–1 win over Ajax.
+Four days later, he became the first player to score in six consecutive Clásicos when he scored two goals in a 2–2 draw with Barcelona at Camp Nou.
+Ronaldo ws again the runner-up for the 2012 FIFA Ballon d'Or, behind four-time winner Messi.